 Damages are the payments you're entitled to if an injury or loss incurred after an accident.
 If you did not suffer physically, emotionally, or financially, you may not be eligible for a personal injury claim.
 Damages can be challenging to calculate, and the payments you're entitled to will vary wildly depending on what happened in your accident.
 A personal injury attorney can go a long way in helping you determine what types of damages you should seek when you file a claim.

 Some claimants choose to "go it alone" and file a personal injury claim without any legal assistance.
 This is definitely possible, and you might be able to settle outside of court!
-But a qualified attorney can help you in numerous ways.
+But an attorney can help you in numerous ways.
 They can ensure your rights are protected and reject any low offers sent to you by insurance, determine if you're asking for a fair settlement to begin with, and defend your claim in court if need be.
 Best of all, a personal injury attorney isn't paid unless you win your claim.

 Do you have a question that hasn't been answered?
 You should speak with a personal injury attorney as soon as possible to ensure that you can have the best chance possible of winning your claim.
 Personal injury claims have a limited time for filing, so the quicker you connect with an attorney in your state, the better your odds of reaching an amicable settlement.